oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 | end_time          | Datetime    | null            | Command end time                                                                        |
 | last_update_time | Datetime    | not null        | Command last update time                                                                |

-**CommandSequence** a composed entity of the *CommandEntity*, representing whether the current command entity is a part of a sequential command (e.g. depended on other commands to be completed before being executed).
+**CommandSequence** an entity which composes the *CommandEntity*, representing whether the current command entity is a part of a sequential command (e.g. depended on other commands to be completed before being executed).

 | Column Name            | Column Type | Null? / Default | Definition                                         |
 |------------------------|-------------|-----------------|----------------------------------------------------|